eculler/lst-crop-stress-capstone/README.md

 ### Environment

-We recommend setting up a conda environment using the [geospatial](https://geospatial.gishub.org/) package.
+We recommend setting up a conda environment using the [geospatial](https://geospatial.gishub.org/) package (follow the instructions to [install with mamba](https://geospatial.gishub.org/installation/#using-mamba)).
 The `environment.yml` file is included primarily for documentation.

 ### Credentials